samcarswell/trochilus/README.md

 `./migration [migration_name]`

-This will create a new migration file in `./db/migrations/` which can updated to include the raw sql migration statements.
+This will create a new migration file in `./db/migrations/` which can be updated to include the raw sql migration statements.

 All `./db/migrations/*sql` files are embedded into the binary and ran